It’s time for change!

 - ERIC WYNALDA * DELAYED DUE TO TRAVEL CONFLICT (DATE: TBD)

 - AO Member Forum Video

 - AO Member Forum Audio Only

 - PAUL CALIGIURI – AWAITING CONFIRMATION OF PARTICIPATION

 - CARLOS CORDEIRO – AWAITING CONFIRMATION OF PARTICIPATION

 AMERICAN OUTLAWS MEMBER ISSUES:

+A survey was sent to all members.
 The list of issues and concerns most important to our members:

 U.S. Soccer’s membership will pick the next president at its AGM in Orlando next February.
 Here’s how its presidential election works …

 Check out more of Paul Kennedy’s work: https://www.socceramerica.com/publications/author/45/paul-kennedy/